jagotu/BACIL/thesis_text/thesis_text.md

 To avoid boxing and unboxing numbers (integers and floating-point numbers), we cannot just store all values in an `Object[]`.
 Therefore, it is necessary to always have separate storages for primitives, best implemented by a `long[]`.

 Locations usually exist in multiples (local variables, arguments, fields, etc.) and are always statically typed - one location will always have one type through its lifetime and only ever contain values type-compatible with its type.
-We divide the Location into two parts: a descriptor and a holder.
+We divide the location into two parts: a descriptor and a holder.

 The holder is actually extremely simple: it only has an `Object[] refs` and a `long[] primitives` that are big enough to hold all the values required by the descriptor.
 The holder knows nothing of the types or identities of values inside.
 This represents one instance of a value storage.

-The descriptor represents the "shape" of the locations, knowing the type of each location and indices into the holder to store values at.
+The descriptor represents the "shape" of the locations, knowing the type of each location and its position in the holder.

 One feature of ECMA-335 is so-called user-defined ValueTypes, structures that have the semantics of a primitive.
 The idea is that two integers (x,y) and a Point structure (with x,y fields) will look exactly the same on the stack, instead of the latter turning into an object reference.
 Our implementation will follow that example, as we will "flatten" the structure, reserving space in the ValueType’s parent for each of its fields.

 The evaluation stack is a bit more complicated: while at each point in time the type of the evaluation stack field is known, it changes throughout execution.
 Each stack slot therefore has to exist as both a reference slot and a primitive slot and we'll have to keep track of which one to use.
 To achieve that, we by default expect the value to be in the refs slot.
-In case it's not, we repurpose the refs slot to hold a "marker" object describing the stack-type of the value in the primitive slot.
+In case it is not, we repurpose the refs slot to hold a "marker" object describing the stack-type of the value in the primitive slot.
 An object will be stored in `(ref, primitive)` as `(obj, undefined)`, a native int 42 will be stored as a `(EvaluationStackPrimitiveMarker.EVALUATION_STACK_INT, (long)42)`.

 #### State transitions